Kryakutnoy

 In 1731 scrivener Kryakutnoy from Nerekhta [a town close to Kostroma] made a furvin [an otherwise unknown word ostensibly signifying the balloon] like a big ball, blew it up with smoke unclean and smelly, made a loop, sat into it; and the devil raised him above the birch tree and the hit him of the bell tower; but he managed to hang onto a bell rope and so he survived.

 Later the Sulakadzev's text tells that for his witchcraft the inventor should be executed, but was spared and only exiled to Solovetsky Monastery under promise to never fly again.

 The text was interpreted as a description of a hot air balloon invented fifty years before Montgolfier brothers.
 The manuscript was discovered firstly in the 1900s and then rediscovered again in 1940s, at the time of Soviet fight against worshipping the West and was widely used to claim priority of Russian science in Aeronautics and was widely popularized.
 It is also shown in the Andrei Tarkovsky's movie Andrei Rublev (but set more than three hundred years earlier).

+Kryakutnoy's story was largely used during Stalin's "anti-Cosmopolitan" campaign of the late 1940s, in which many foreign inventions and scientific achievements were credited to "forgotten" or "undervalued" Russian personalities of the past.
+His story was featured in the Big Soviet Encyclopedia, on a postage stamp, in multiple popular publications.

 In 1958 Dmitry Likhachov published a book claiming that the original manuscript was falsified: